initialxy/initialxy.github.io/_posts/2013-11-22-minimal-modularized-web-components-demo.md

         display: block;
     }

 This was all working before, and now it stopped working.
 So I scrolled down some more on the same HTML5Rocks article to find some clues.
-Appearently I could grab my CSS import from my _cus-widget.html_ and dump it into the main document (_index.html_).
+Appearently I could grab my CSS import from my _cus-widget.html_ and dump it into the main document, _index.html_.
 I had to add the following to my _cus-widget.js_:

     var styleSheet = document.currentScript.ownerDocument
             .querySelector("link[rel='stylesheet'][href$='cus-widget.css']");